JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Mas_Alla_de_las_Matematicas.md

 ## Introduction

 The purpose of this reflection is not to prove the existence of God using something like “meta-mathematics” (in the same way that metaphysics situates itself “beyond” physics).
-I know pretty well (and _The Urantia Book_ takes care of reminding us more than once; just review [UB 1:7.4](/en/The_Urantia_Book/1#p7_4), [UB 12:7.6](/en/The_Urantia_Book/12#p7_6), [UB 12:9.3](/en/The_Urantia_Book/12#p9_3)) that there are no irrefutable proofs of the existence of God .
+I know pretty well (and _The Urantia Book_ takes care of reminding us more than once; just review <a id="a40_275"></a>[UB 1:7.4](/en/The_Urantia_Book/1#p7_4), <a id="a40_316"></a>[UB 12:7.6](/en/The_Urantia_Book/12#p7_6), <a id="a40_359"></a>[UB 12:9.3](/en/The_Urantia_Book/12#p9_3)) that there are no irrefutable proofs of the existence of God .
 I am also aware that my mathematical knowledge is very limited, even though I had to study a lot of mathematics in the past.
 It's just that sometimes, trying to think beyond the mathematical formulas that I had to learn as if they were dogma, and considering certain numbers and their properties, I couldn't help but feel a certain vertigo at the thought that, somehow, they were showing me concepts like infinity , indeterminacy, unification.
 Concepts that, in some way, are related to the characteristics that we attribute to divinity.

 I have just made an inquiry, refreshing knowledge that I had forgotten, about that part of mathematics that most amazed me in its day.
 I suppose that someone more expert than me (finding him won't be difficult) could get more out of these reflections, and warn about other properties and other formulas.